Princess Bedtime Stories for Kids

 When you get into the zone of the character, it makes your child’s imagination soar.
 To make things more interesting, you could ask your child what he thinks a character would sound like.
 Then, continue on with that voice.

-Put a finger on every word as you read it
+Put the finger on every word as you read it

 Reading these stories with your child will also help develop his communication and grammar skills.
 Enunciate every word you read, and try making him spell words out loud.
 However, don’t turn storytime into a lesson for him – make sure to do this only every now and then.